 The credit profile of the Government of Faroe Islands (Aa3, stable) reflects its fiscal autonomy resulting in a high level of revenue and expense flexibility combined with a track record of prudent budgeting.
 The stable and historical relationship with the Government of Denmark (Aaa, stable), with joint matters clearly defined under the 1948 Home Rule Act, is also credit positive.
 While the Faroese economy has a high dependence on the fishing industry, this is somewhat offset by regular fish stock control and a push to diversify the country's trade partners.
 The rating also takes into account the government's very strong liquidity buffer, which mitigates refinancing risk.
-Debt metrics are relatively high, also due to an infrastructure project, the construction of two sub-sea tunnels.
+Debt metrics are on a moderate level but declining.